 B.Sc in Agriculture Vs B.Sc. in Forensic Science: Which is a better course?

-Students planning to pursue Bachelor of Science, here is a comparative analysis between Agriculture and Forensic Science as a specialisation.
-The two specialisations are compared based on the eligibility criteria, the syllabus and job opportunities in the future.
+Those who wants to pursue one of the courses - Bachelor of Science in Agriculture or Forensic Science as a specialisation will get useful information here.
+They will understand the difference between these two specialisation based on the eligibility criteria, the syllabus and job opportunities in the future.

 Bachelor of Science in Agriculture (B.Sc in Agriculture) has come a long way, riding on the ever-evolving technological practices to better one of the highest contributing sectors to the Indian economy.
 The four-year undergraduate course is offered by institutes listed under the Indian Council for Agricultural Research (ICAR).
 On the other hand, a Bachelor of Science in Forensic Science (B.Sc in Forensic Science) deals with the use of scientific methods in the detection of crime and carrying out criminal investigations.
 This is a three-year-long graduation course, and the main subjects include Forensic Pathology, Psychiatry, Psychology, Forensic Medicine, and Odontology (Dentistry).